Cremation rings for ashes

 Among the many types of funeral jewelry, rings have probably the longest history behind them.
 In fact, rings in general have dominated the world of jewelry for thousands of years.
 So ubiquitous is their presence that only three cultures throughout history have been known to avoid wearing rings.

 Diamonds were not always used in memorial jewelry (or any jewelry at all, for that matter).
-In the beginning, pieces of hair, ash, nails, or even blood encased between plates of glass were used as the centerpieces of remembrance jewelry.
+In the beginning, pieces of hair, ash, nails, or even blood encased between plates of glass were used as the centerpieces of remembrance jewelry and unique cremation jewelry rings.

 The first time diamonds were used in a ring was in 1477, when Archduke Maximillian of Austria gave a diamond engagement ring to his beloved, Mary of Burgundy.
 From there the use of diamonds in rings gradually increased.
-When it comes to a commemoratory ring, using diamonds in tribute to the deceased is becoming very common.
-In particular, the use of a memorial diamond made out of the ash of the deceased is gaining traction.
+When it comes to a ring made from ashes, using diamonds in tribute to the deceased is becoming very common.
+In particular, the use of rings made from cremation ashes is gaining traction.

 That is why, if you wish to engage in the act of remembering a loved one who has passed away, you can hardly do better than to select a cremation ring.
 By forging a diamond made from their cremains, and by placing it in a beautiful setting, you can keep their memory close forever.